 Grab the Pen Tool (P) and draw two short curved paths above the eyes as the eyebrows.
 Give them a 3 pt black Stroke and select the Width Profile 5 in the Stroke panel.

-We will continue with the body of the dragon.
+We will continue with the dragon’s body.
 Use the Pen Tool (P) to draw a shape like in the image below and use the Freeform Gradient to color it with plenty of shades of yellow for a more realistic look.

 Still using the Pen Tool (Paste (Control-V)), draw four curved path on the belly.
 Give them a 2 pt Stroke using the Width Profile 4 and the linear gradient shown.